zowe/docs-site/docs/user-guide/install-zos.md

 :::tip
 We recommended that the first customization you perform is to [set `zwe` to use the Configuration Manager](configmgr-using.md).

-Other customization options can be found in [Zowe YAML configuration file reference](../appendix/zowe-yaml-configuration.md).
+See [Zowe YAML configuration file reference](../appendix/zowe-yaml-configuration.md) for other customization options.
 :::

 ## Stage 5: (Optional) Installing and managing extensions